aws/copilot-cli/site/content/docs/commands/deploy.en.md

 ## What does it do?

 This command is used to get you from local manifests to deployed service and environment.
-It will check for deployed infrastructure and local manifests, help you initialize and deploy an environment, and deploy a workload
+It will check for deployed infrastructure and local manifests, help you initialize and deploy an environment, and deploy a workload.

 If a workload is uninitialized, `--init-wkld` will initialize the workload before deploying it.